Starting from: | $155per person |

 Stop 1 |

 Chichicastenango Mayan MarketIt will take us 3 hours by car to reach Chichicastenango with some stops along the way (bathroom break and coffee).
-Once we reach the historic Chichi, we will take some time to wander its cobblestone streets and colonial structures before visiting the market.
-Thereafter we will visit the sprawling commercial center and browse the ceramics, woodcrafts, textile and vegetable market.
-You will have plenty of time to shop and bargain along with sample tasting of food. |
+Once we reach the historic Chichi, we take some time to wander its cobblestone streets and colonial structures before visiting the market.
+Thereafter, our visit to the sprawling commercial center and browse the ceramics, woodcrafts, textile and vegetable market.
+There's plenty of time to shop and bargain along with sample tasting of food. |

 Stop 2 |

-Iglesia de Santo Tomas and Calvary ChurchWhile we are at the market, we will proceed to Igesia de Santo Tomas (Church of Saint Thomas).
+Iglesia de Santo Tomas and Calvary ChurchWhile we are at the market, we'll proceed to Igesia de Santo Tomas (Church of Saint Thomas).
 This historic structure, built in 1540, often plays host to Mayan rituals.
 Just across the plaza is Calvary Church, a slightly more compact version of Iglesia Santo Tomas, which you’ll also have a chance to visit. |

 Stop 3 |

-CemeteryOne of the world’s most colorful cemeteries, where each pigment is symbolic.
+CemeteryOne of the world's most colorful cemeteries, where each pigment is symbolic.
 Steeped in Mayan tradition, the vibrant rainbow of pigments celebrates the afterlife, and can symbolize different family roles, like a color-coded clue to the puzzle of the dead.
-You will see rows upon rows of painted crosses and tall mausoleums.
-The Chichicastenango Cemetery is a perfect example of Guatemala’s brighter outlook on burials. |
+See rows upon rows of painted crosses and tall mausoleums.
+The Chichicastenango Cemetery is a perfect example of Guatemala's brighter outlook on burials. |

 Stop 4 |